-One episode featured a scene between HRG and one of the baddies, the Hunter, taking place at the latter's apartment.
+One episode features a scene between HRG and one of the baddies, the Hunter, taking place at the latter's apartment.
 What occupies the center of the screen in shots featuring the two of them?
 A large stack of Dell computer boxes.

 There's also this exchange from "The Second Coming", in the middle of a remote desert:

+Matt: I gotta use your cell.
 Usutu: No service!
 I should've gone with Sprint.

 The first episode of Season 4 shows a Sprint logo on the Dial-a-Hero ad in Tokyo.
 Now that's amazing coverage.